dedosmedia/capture-smartphone/readme.md

 ### Make your own game

+The purpose of this library is to solve the distribution of events from smartphones to the main game browser.
+Implementing the game (or other) is up to you.

-Subscribing to the events from the game controllers is very easy:
+Subscribing to the events from the connected smartphones is very easy:

 ```javascript